TheIconfactory/Tapestry/Documentation/API.md

 Media and link attachments for the content.
 See below.

-_NOTE:_ If the `provides_attachments` configuration parameter is not set or false, attachments will be generated automatically using the elements of the `body` HTML.
+> **Note:** If the `provides_attachments` configuration parameter is not set or false, attachments will be generated automatically using the elements of the `body` HTML.
 Inline images and videos will result in media attachments, and the first link in the first paragraph will be checked as a link attachment.

 #### shortcodes: Dictionary